kgorking/ecs/README.md

 ## Parallel-by-default systems
 Parallel systems can offer great speed-ups on multi-core machines, if the system in question has enough work to merit it.
-There is always some overhead associated with running code in multiple threads, and if the systems can not supply enough work for the threads you will end up loosing performance instead.
+There is always some overhead associated with running code in multiple threads, and if the systems can not supply enough work for the threads you will end up losing performance instead.
 A good profiler can often help with this determination.

 The dangers of multi-threaded code also exist in parallel systems, so take the same precautions here as you would in regular parallel code if your system accesses data outside the purview of rt.